BNI City railway station

-BNI City station (Stasiun BNI City) is a station for the Soekarno-Hatta Airport Rail Link and KAI Commuter service.
-Bank Negara Indonesia (BNI) holds the naming rights for the station, which was known as Sudirman Baru station (English: New Sudirman station) during construction period.
+BNI City Station (BNC, Stasiun BNI City) is a station for the Soekarno-Hatta Airport Rail Link and KAI Commuter service.
+Bank Negara Indonesia (BNI) holds the naming rights for the station, which was known as Sudirman Baru station (SUDB, English: New Sudirman station) during construction period.
 The station is located in Central Jakarta, on the north bank of West Flood Canal, about a hundred meters from Sudirman Commuter Rail station.
 The station is part of Dukuh Atas TOD.